 The conjurer focuses on the study of summoning monsters and magic alike to bend to his will.

 Summoner's Charm (Su): Whenever you cast a conjuration (summoning) spell, increase the duration by a number of rounds equal to 1/2 your wizard level (minimum 1).
+This increase is not doubled by Extend Spell.
 At 20th level, you can change the duration of all summon monster spells to permanent.
 You can have no more than one summon monster spell made permanent in this way at one time.
 If you designate another summon monster spell as permanent, the previous spell immediately ends.

 Acid Dart (Sp): As a standard action you can unleash an acid dart targeting any foe within 30 feet as a ranged touch attack.
 The acid dart deals 1d6 points of acid damage + 1 for every two wizard levels you possess.
 You can use this ability a number of times per day equal to 3 + your Intelligence modifier.
 This attack ignores spell resistance.